mapbox/simplestyle-spec/1.1.0/README.md

 // or long form
 //   "#aaccee"
 // with or without the # prefix.
+// Colors are interpreted the same as in CSS,
+// in #RRGGBB and #RGB order.
 // But other color formats or named colors
 // are not supported
 {